siddk/mjolnir/ARCHITECTURE.md

 # Mjolnir Architecture

-It's always a good idea to write up how a codebase is structured -- Sidd generally likes to talk about code flow, entry points, and key APIs.
+It's always a good idea to write up how a codebase is structured -- I generally like to talk about code flow, entry points, and key APIs.
 For example, a top level `train.py`, separate folders for evaluation/visualization, a centralized `src` directory with separate modules for preprocessing, model definition (with Lightning, this is all you need for training), and other utilities.